 - Gewerbetreibende or tradesman/business: this is linked to all other kinds of occupations that don’t qualify for the official freelancer definition.
 Any other sort of commercial entreprise usually falls under the classification of business in Germany.
 Most often than not, it is about building, trading or selling physical stuff.
 In this case, you will need to register a business (Gewerbe), which explains why the term “Gewerbetreibende” is used to differentiate this category.

 Everything around registration

-- Doing your Anmeldung to register your adress
+- Doing your Anmeldung to register your residence in Germany.

-- Having a valid VISA (for non EU citizens)
+- Having a valid residence permit (for non EU citizens).

 If not, just click on the link for each topic.
 It will redirect you to another guide on this blog.

 Registering as a freelancer in Germany is a fairly straightforward process as it doesn’t involve registering a corporation or getting trade permits.
-However, please hold in mind that some occupations will require a specific degree to be able to do freelancing in that field.
+However, please hold in mind that some occupations will require a specific degree to be able to work in that field.

 As the name suggests, you will need to register a Gewerbe (a business) at your local Gewerbeamt (Trade office).
-Please note that in this case, you will need to register your Gewerbe before going to your Finanzamt.
-The process at the Finanzamt is then the same as mentioned above for freelancers.
-This is also fairly easy, especially if your status is going to be Einzelunternehmer (Sole proprietorship).
+In this case, you will need to register your Gewerbe before going to your Finanzamt.
+This is also fairly easy, especially if your status is going to be Einzelunternehmer (Sole proprietor).
 You will need to bring the following with you at the Gewerbeamt: